hyunjimoon/tolzul/Front/On/14_282_org_econ/recitation.md

 - if you have money, you'd never fire agent -> loose the intuition
 - 💰do i put money(so powerful; model become stationary) or not in the money (no firing) ->  DON'T HAVE STH IN BETWEEN (wealth constraints)
 - if R_t = b, not to experiment,

+---
+- implementability of experimentation policies

+sum across domain,
+because of the inequality, there will be interdependancy,

+breakthrough in domain 1, our relation; pool incentive accros domain, no loss in pooling from every domain (defect, punish in every domain) project never expire,

+average of the project should be sufficiently higher (deteriorate; )

+explore until we find "v not", don't know what you don't know - become confident,

+- exploitation phase is harder to sustain as outcome if fixed (clear winner and loser)  WHEREAS exploration phase people all have they will be the winner
+- you can't characterize it
+- what i can do today -> what i can do tmr

+---

+charlie - just as you want me to be happy, i want you to be happy, and that was motivation behind trying to add operational piece

+i wish to have